A Summary of the Evidence on Inclusive Education

 Article: Inclusive education for individuals with Down syndrome | Inclusion in education – the benefits and keys to success (PDF)

 Changes over the past thirty years have brought access to education for children with special needs.
 In recent years, there has been slow but steady development of inclusive education for children with Down syndrome.

-Report: Good Practice Guidelines for Education for Children and Young People with Down Syndrome (Symbol UK website)
+Report: Good Practice Guidelines for Education for Children and Young People with Down Syndrome (PDF)

 Article: Training phoneme blending skills in children with Down syndrome (PDF)